Keparoo/casting-agency/README.md

 - General:

-  - Route for getting a specific movie.
+  - Route for getting a specific movie by id.
-  - Roles authorized : Casting Assistant,Casting Director,Executive Producer.
+  - Roles authorized : Casting Assistant, Casting Director, Executive Producer
+  - Returns a 404 if movie is not in database

 - Sample: `curl http://127.0.0.1:5000/movies/1`